 Assuming no bizarre situation crop us, the slower access speed shouldn’t prove an issue for most businesses.

-Some industries, such as healthcare, have strict rules regarding data access.
+Some industries, such as healthcare, have strict rules regarding data access set in place by governing bodies such as the FDA.
 Cold storage is still available to them, but it needs to be managed differently.

 Protocols must be in place to strictly limit who can access the data.
 You also need something in place, such as an audit trail, that record any time the data gets accessed.
-If you are subject to regulations, you’ll want to make sure the cold storage company is equipped to meet those needs.
+If you are subject to regulations and compliance, you’ll want to make sure the cold storage company is equipped to meet those needs.

 As a general rule, cold data storage is cheaper than hot storage.